dotnet/runtime/docs/libraries/project-docs/issue-guide.md

 ### Areas
 Areas are tracked by labels area-&#42; (e.g. area-System.Collections).
 Each area typically corresponds to one or more contract assemblies.
 To view owners for each area in this repository check out the [area-owners.md](https://github.com/dotnet/runtime/blob/master/docs/area-owners.md) page.

-Note: Area triage will apply the new scheme (issue types and assignee) throughout 2016.

 ### Community Partner Experts

 | Area        | Owners / experts | Description |